piclas-framework/piclas/docs/documentation/userguide/tutorials/pic-poisson-plasma-wave/pic-poisson-plasma-wave.md

 ### General numerical setup

-The general numerical parameters are selected by the following
+The general numerical parameters (defined in the parameter.ini) are selected by the following

     ! =============================================================================== !
     !
 DISCRETIZATION